“Today I close the door to my past, open the door to my future, take a deep breath and step through to a new life” – Unknown

 “Some people will always throw stones in your path.
 It depends on you what you make with them.
 Wall or Bridge?
 Remember you are the architect of your life . . . ” – Unknown

 “Live life fully while you’re here.
 Experience everything.
 Take care of yourself and your friends.
 Have fun, be crazy, be weird.
 Go out and screw up!
 You’re going to anyway, so you might as well enjoy the process.
 Take the opportunity to learn from your mistakes: find the cause of your problem and eliminate it.
 Don’t try to be perfect; just be an excellent example of being human” – Anthony Robbins

 “I believe life is constantly testing us for our level of commitment, and life’s greatest rewards are reserved for those who demonstrate a never-ending commitment to act until they achieve.
 This level of resolve can move mountains, but it must be constant and consistent.
 As simplistic as this may sound, it is still the common denominator separating those who live their dreams from those who live in regret” – Anthony Robbins

 “Hope is the thing with feathers – that perches in the soul – and sings the tune without the words – and never stops – at all” – Emily Dickenson

-Hope is perching on your soul and sings to you everyday.
+Hope is perching on your soul and sings to you every day.
 It tells you these wonderful stories of what you can accomplish in your life.
-Visualization is critical to hope, as it helps to bring in everything you want in your lives.
+Visualization is critical to hope, as it draws in everything you want in your lives.
 Hope is what keeps you going when you seem to be failing in bringing your vision into reality.

 “I always think it’s important to constantly visualize success, but to consider failure, even for a second, so you can be prepared if things don’t work out just as planned” – Jen Gotch